hashicorp/terraform-provider-kubernetes-alpha/README.md

 Please regard this project as experimental.
 It still requires extensive testing and polishing to mature into production-ready quality.
 Please [file issues](https://github.com/hashicorp/terraform-provider-kubernetes-alpha/issues/new/choose) generously and detail your experience while using the provider.
 We welcome your feedback.

-Our eventual goal is for this generic resource to become a part of our production capable Kubernetes provider once it is supported by the Terraform Plugin SDK.
+Our eventual goal is for this generic resource to become a part of our [official Kubernetes provider](https://github.com/hashicorp/terraform-provider-kubernetes) once it is supported by the Terraform Plugin SDK.
 However, this work is subject to signficant changes as we iterate towards that level of quality.

 ## Requirements